LuciaPerez/PUWI/README.md

 2. First of all, it's necessary to check in `~/PUWI/config.ini.inc` the following locations:

-	* **serverDirectory** is the directory where *php.ini* file is located, in Apache server is /etc/php5/apache2/
+	 **- serverDirectory** is the directory where *php.ini* file is located, in Apache server is /etc/php5/apache2/

-	* **pubDirectory** is the location where files are published at the web server, in Apache server is var/www
+	 **- pubDirectory** is the location where files are published at the web server, in Apache server is var/www

-	* **runService** indicates the location of the service which must be restarted after modify *php.ini* file, in Apache server is /etc/init.d/
+	 **- runService** indicates the location of the service which must be restarted after modify *php.ini* file, in Apache server is /etc/init.d/

     2.1.
 Dependencies